juancho11gm/ProyectoPHP/README.md

-# ProyectoPHP
+# PHP Project

-El proyecto para este módulo es la creación de un portal bancario en el cual todos los clientes manejan una moneda virtual llamada JaveCoin.
+The project for this module is the creation of a banking portal in which all clients manage a virtual currency called JaveCoin.